-What is Motor Neuron Disease MND :-
+What is Motor Neuron Disease MND:-

-Motor neurone disease (MND) is a rapidly progressing neurological disorder that attacks the nerve cells in the brain and spinal cord.
+Motor neuron disease (MND) is a rapidly progressing neurological disorder that attacks the nerve cells in the brain and spinal cord.
 Motor neurons in the brain and spinal cord send electrical messages from the brain to the muscles to move the arms, legs, trunk, neck, and head.
 As motor neurons degenerate, the muscles do not work properly and gradually weaken and waste away.
 This muscle weakness and wasting affects speech, swallowing, movement, and breathing.

-Types of MND :-
+Types of MND:-

 There are various subtypes of MND.
 In each type, symptoms tend to start in different ways.
 However, as the disease progresses, the symptoms of each type of MND tend to overlap.
 This means that symptoms in the later stages of each type of MND become similar.
 The main types of MND are: